-- IT Systems and Services
+J IT Systems and Services

-- Legal Services
+J Legal Services

-- Human Resources
+J Human Resources

-- Payroll
+J Payroll

-- Hosting or Email Servers

-- Credit Reference Agencies

-- Direct Marketing/Mailing Services

-- Digital Platforms and Services

-- Fundraising Companies

-We have strict due diligence procedures and measures in place and review, assess and check all processors prior to forming a business relationship.

-The continued protection of data subjects' rights and the security of their personal information is always our top priority when choosing a processor and we understand the importance of adequate and reliable outsourcing for processing activities as well as our continued obligations under the data protection laws for data processed and handled by a third-party.

-We draft bespoke Service Level Agreements (SLAs) and contracts with each processor as per the services provided and/or have a dedicated Processor Agreement template that details: -

-- The processors data protection obligations - · Our expectations, rights and obligations - The processing duration, aims and objectives - The data subjects' rights and safeguarding measures - The nature and purpose of the processing - The type of personal data and categories of data subjects

-Processors are notified that they shall not engage another processor without our prior specific authorisation and any intended changes concerning the addition or replacement of existing processors must be done in writing, in advance of any such changes being implemented.

-The Processor Agreement and any associated contract reflects the fact that the processor: -

-- Processes the personal data only on our documented instructions - Seeks our authorisation to transfer personal data to a third country or an international organisation (unless required to do so by a law to which the processor is subject) - Shall inform us of any such legal requirement to transfer data before processing - Ensures that persons authorised to process the personal data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality - Takes all measures to security the personal data at all times - Respects, supports and complies with our obligation to respond to requests for exercising the data subject's rights - Assists ChildVision in ensuring compliance with our obligations for data security, mitigating risks, breach notification and privacy impact assessments - When requested, deletes or returns all personal data to ChildVision after the end of the provision of services relating to processing, and deletes existing copies where possible
+Version: V1.4 J Hosting or Email Servers J Direct Marketing/Mailing Services J Digital Platforms and Services J Fundraising Companies eve strict due diligence procedures and measures in place and review, assess and check all sors prior to forming a business relationship. always ontinued protection of data subjects' rights and the security of their personal information is our top priority when choosing a processor and we understand the importance of adequate liable outsourcing for processing activities as well as our continued obligations under the data tion laws for data processed and handled by a third-party. contra aft bespoke Data Sharing Agreements for Processing, Service Level Agreements (SLAs) and ects with each processor as per the services provided and/or have a dedicated Processor ment template that details: - J The processors data protection obligations J Our expectations, rights and obligations J The processing duration, aims and objectives J The data subjects' rights and safeguarding measures J The nature and purpose of the processing J The type of personal data and categories of data subjects author ssors are notified that they shall not engage another processor without our prior specific risation and any intended changes concerning the addition or replacement of existing processors be done in writing, in advance of any such changes being implemented.
+The Pr ocessor Agreement and any associated contract reflects the fact that the processor: - J Processes the personal data only on our documented instructions J Seeks our authorisation to transfer personal data to a third country or an international organisation (unless required to do so by a law to which the processor is subject) J Shall inform us of any such legal requirement to transfer data before processing J Ensures that persons authorised to process the personal data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality J Takes all measures to security the personal data at all times J Respects, supports and complies with our obligation to respond to requests for exercising the data subject's rights J Assists ChildVision in ensuring compliance with our obligations for data security, mitigating risks, breach notification and privacy impact assessments

+When requested, deletes or returns all personal data to ChildVision after the end of the

+1 • • • • • nravisian at CELVICES relating to nracessing and deletes AVISTING CODIES MACE nassinia provision or JCI VICCS r Clathing to processing, and deletes CAISTINE copics WITCIC possible